-Regardless of your experiences, you need to give one specific example where you achieved.
-The interviewer is much less interested in knowing what you got in the end.
+Regardless of your experiences, you need to give one specific example in which you achieved.
+The interviewer is far less interested in knowing what you got in the end.
 A medal or a certificate?
 It doesn’t matter that much.
 They are much more interested in the process.
 It must be a process where you overcame some kind of difficulty or odds.
 You must have displayed good qualities such as perseverance, teamwork, creativity and so on.

 Tell me your greatest failure in your life.

 Again, an equally common question during SMU interview.
 It’s not easy or pleasant to talk about failure.
 But if you are being sincere in giving your answer, no one will fault you for having failed.
 The choice of example is important.
 Give an example where you truly failed, i.e. you must have been disappointed.

 “On the day of presentation, we discovered there was a typo on the slide.
 I feel given more time, we could do a better one.”
 We are not sure if this is a failure or an imperfection.